bytebang/moodle-mod_activitymap/README.md

 The arrows between the actions (=edges) can appear in different shapes.
 Here you can define which shape should be used.

 #### Node seperation
 This setting defines the minimum space between two adjacent nodes.
-If you think that the nodes are too close to each other then try to play with this setting by increasing it to introduce some space.
+If you think that the nodes are too close to each other then try to play with this setting by increasing it to get more space between the nodes.

 #### Content